 #7 Start Plants from Seed

 When you purchase transplants, you pay around $4/plant.
-If you purchase a seed pack, you get multiple (sometimes hundreds or thousands) potential plants for a fraction of the cost of one transplant.
+If you purchase a seed pack from a reputable seed company, you get multiple (sometimes hundreds or thousands) potential plants for a fraction of the cost of one transplant.

 #8 Save Seeds